For years, I watched enviously,

 Of a life I could only dream.

-To morning coats and top hats,
+From morning coats and top hats,

 Duly parading the square,